PaloAltoNetworks/google-cloud-vmseries-ncc-tutorial/README.md

 # Google Cloud NCC & VM-Series Tutorial

-This tutorial demonstrates how to perform cross-region failover by connecting Palo Alto Networks VM-Series Firewalls as a router appliance spoke to a Network Connectivity Center hub.
+This tutorial shows how to perform cross-region failover by connecting VM-Series as a router appliance spoke to a Network Connectivity Center hub.

 Beyond cross-region failover, using the VM-Series as a router appliance spoke supports a variety of other use cases, including:

 * Connecting remote networks to Google Cloud while providing full BGP route exchange.
 * Creating a global WAN network secured with VM-Series deployed in Google Cloud.
-* Facilitating cross-region or disaster recovery network operations with regionally dispersed VM-Series.
+* Facilitating disaster recovery network operations with regionally dispersed VM-Series.

 This tutorial is intended for network administrators, solution architects, and security professionals who are familiar with [Compute Engine](https://cloud.google.com/compute) and [Virtual Private Cloud (VPC) networking](https://cloud.google.com/vpc).